 Make medical records part of essential preparations

 Don’t wait until a hurricane is bearing down on you to collect your medications list and other important medical records.
-June 1 marks the beginning of hurricane season.
-The National Oceanic and Atmospheric Administration predict an active season with roughly 13 to 20 named storms.
+As Tropical Storm Nicholas heads towards the Southwestern U.S. Gulf Coast, you can prepare your family now to avoid potential dangers.
+Don't wait until it's too late to gather the items you need, including medical records.
 Are you ready?
 My HealtheVet has the tools to help access your health records.
-By preparing your family now, you could avoid potential dangers that come from being near a storm.
 Please don’t wait until it’s too late to gather the items you need, including medical records.

 Severe hurricanes and tropical storms cause damage from strong winds and rain, flash flooding, and potential landslides.
 Tornados can happen along the path of the hurricane as well as storm surges along the coast.
 As a result, both inland and coastal communities face higher risks this season.
 If you had to evacuate your home, would you be ready?
 What do you need to do to be prepared?

 Form a communication plan with your family.
 An emergency can strike at any time.
 Make sure everyone in your family has a way of contacting each other.
 If possible, identify an emergency contact person who is outside of your area so that everyone has a backup, central point of communication.